Huegoxaga/notes/java/android.md

 - change the parent attribute of the style element to change the app bar style
 - `colorPrimary` controls the app bar color
 - `colorPrimaryVariant` controls the status bar color
+- The background color of some widgets is controlled by the theme type

 ##### `strings.xml`